unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * Adjust `AppBar` and `CommandBar` styles.
 * Adjust the Stretch mode of `BitmapIcon` content
 * Fix invalid Image size constraint
+* [Android] MenuFlyout was misplaced if view was in a hierarchy with a RenderTransform

 ## Release 1.45.0
 ### Features